natisawesome/ANTH410R/2025-08-30-Nats-Fail-Log.md

 ## Progress on my Struggles from Last Week
 - I feel pretty confident in my use of Research Rabbit, Google Scholar, and the Library Website.
 I am really comfortable using those things.
 ### What to Work on
 The most important things I want to work on are figure out how to use the footnote concept on GitHub to create a table of contents.
 I feel it in my soul that it is possible to create table on contents with that.
 The other most important thing I want to work on is to figure out how to find my comments specifically on Persuall (I think I just need to star my comments so I can find all of them fast.
+Oh also one last thing, I really want to figure out how to seperate my paragraphs on GitHub without using hashtags or bullet points.
 - Hopefully my technology decides to work next week
 - Use Zotero more often
 - Continue becoming more literate using these tools